n8stringham/gensim-evaluations/README.md

 5. category raw score (number of correct comparisons for each category)

 ## Contact
-Feel free to reach out to `n8stringham@gmail.com` with any questions.
+Feel free to reach out to `n8stringham at gmail dot com` with any questions.